opensource-observer/oso/apps/docs/blog/2024-07-15-impact-of-retro-funding/index.md

 ![venn-diagram](output_5_1.png)

 Most of the analysis in this post focuses on the 315 OSS projects that participated in RF3.
-However, we also draw comparisons with the 178 projects that are applying for the first time in RF4, and create a baseline group from the 960 projects that have never received RF.
+However, we also draw comparisons with the 178 projects that are applying for the first time in RF4, and created a baseline group of 852 projects that have never received RF.

 ## Trends in Developer Activity Before/After RF3